12 Aug What’s Tax Saving on Dividends? How does it Impact your Business?

-The timing of the dividend payment may have a marked impact on the directors’ and shareholders’ personal tax situation.
-A dividend is not paid until the shareholder receives the funds direct or the dividend amount is put unreservedly at his or her disposal, for example by a credit to a loan account on which the shareholder has the power to draw.
-If the personal tax allowance and basic rate band for a tax year have not been fully utilised towards the end of the tax year, payment of a dividend may mean that the unused portion can be mopped up.
+The timing of the dividend payment has an impact on the directors’ and shareholders’ personal tax.
+A dividend is not paid until the shareholder receives the funds as per tax accountants.
+The dividend amount is at the disposal as per tax accountants.
+For example by a credit to a loan account on which the shareholder has the power to draw.
+You’ll see mopping up of unused proportion.
+This is the standard highlighted by tax accountants.
+All you have to do is take care of the personal tax allowance and basic rate band.

-Where the shareholder already has income exceeding the basic rate band in one tax year, delaying the dividend until the start of the next tax year could save tax.
+The shareholder already has income exceeding the basic rate band in one tax year.
+This delays the dividend until the start of the next tax year could save tax.

 Following on from the above example, say Graham has already paid himself a salary of £50,000 in the 2019/20 tax year.
 Thus using up his basic rate band.
 If he pays the £27,000 dividend before the end of the tax year, he will pay tax on it of £8,125 (£27,000 – £2,000 allowance x 32.5%).
 This tax will be due for payment on 31 January 2021.
 The tax due on the dividend will be £1,875 (£25,000 x 7.5%).
 Given that he waits until the start of the next tax year (2020/21).
 What’s the right time to pay a dividend, you ask?
 It’s when you receive a salary of £25,000 during that year.
 Talk about the potential saving of £6,250.
 Graham will also enjoy a delay in the due date for payment of the tax until 31 January 2022.